mnkdog/QACoach/insights/trust-architecture-in-testing.md

 - Organisations building trust progressively through successful delivery
 - Hybrid approaches that balance speed with necessary oversight

-The missing half of the testing conversation isn't about better tools or techniques—it's about understanding trust dynamics and choosing approaches that align with organisational reality.
+The missing half of the testing conversation isn't about better tools or techniques - it's about understanding trust dynamics and choosing approaches that align with organisational reality.
 Quality outcomes improve when testing strategies match trust architecture, not when organisations attempt to impose practices designed for different contexts.

 The future of effective testing lies not in universal best practices, but in contextual intelligence that helps organisations understand their trust dynamics and select approaches that optimise quality within their specific constraints and capabilities.